Section 5: Indian Boarding Schools

 The parents of the Dakota boy did not attend school board meetings, or vote for the superintendent of schools.
 All of the decisions concerning schools on reservations were made by someone other than the parents.
 Missionaries ran the first schools.
 Later, federal agents established day schools and boarding schools.
 (See Image 6.)
 The curriculum (subjects of study) was partly academic and partly vocational.

-In the 19th century, reservation schools and boarding schools (both federal and mission schools) had three goals.
+In the late 19th and early 20th centuries, reservation schools and boarding schools (both federal and mission schools) had three goals.
 The first was to give the students a basic academic education in English.
 The second goal was to teach them vocational skills with which they might make a living as adults.
 These skills replaced skills that were no longer necessary on reservations, such as hunting, making a bow and arrows, drying and preserving bison meat.
 Schools supported the huge cultural changes American Indians experienced in the late 19th century.
 (See Image 7.)